Advertiser Disclosure

 For example, if you were to purchase a three-month Across Canada Flex Unlimited Flight Pass, you’d be afforded the pleasure of flying across Canada to your heart’s content for three months.

-As long as there are tickets available for purchase in the Economy (Flex) “M” fare category, you have up until one hour prior to departure to book your seat.
+As long as there are tickets available for purchase in the Economy (Flex) “M” fare category on any eligible flights within Canada, you have up until one hour prior to departure to book your seat.

-Doing so would cost you $4,508 per month, though, so you’d need to make sure that you’re flying often enough to make this pass worthwhile.
+Doing so would cost you $4,189 (all figures in CAD) per month, though, so you’d need to make sure that you’re flying often enough to make this pass worthwhile.

 If you think this might be a savvy way to rack up a bunch of Status Qualifying Miles (SQM) or Status Qualifying Segments (SQS) to reach a higher tier of Aeroplan Elite Status, you’ll be sad to know that it doesn’t quite work this way.